bhanug/misframe/content/2020/01/objectives-for-2020.md

 But writing is a great way to understand things!
 I learned that in college.

 > I write entirely to find out what I'm thinking.
 What I'm looking at, what I see
 > and what it means.
-What I want and what I fear."
+What I want and what I fear.
 > —Joan Didion

 I have plenty of blog post ideas in my head and still think about new ones all the time